unfoldedcircle/integration-androidtv/docs/settings.md

 ## Limitations and Known Issues

-- During the setup process, you have to enter a PIN code that is shown on your Android TV.
+- During the setup process, you have to enter a PIN code shown on your Android TV.
   - Please make sure that your Android TV is powered on and that no old pairing request is shown.
   - If pairing continuously fails, reboot your Android TV device and try again.
   - If sending commands doesn't work after pairing or the integration is repeatedly disconnected, try rebooting the